 - Chaconne and Passacaglia

-The chaconne was originally a Spanish dance, possible coming from Mexico, it became a musical form of theme and variations, sometimes in rondeau form.
+The chaconne was originally a Spanish dance, possible coming from Mexico.
+It became a musical form of theme and variations, sometimes in rondeau form.
 It is usually in triple time and major key.
 It is very similar, and often confused, with the passacaglia (sometimes one is used as a synonym of the other one): both are musical variations on a four-bar formula (although Bach’s Passacaglia in C minor is an eight-bar one) in triple meter.
 The tempo is slow.

 Although the use of either term has often been indiscriminate, sometimes the repeated formula in the chaconne is more based on harmony, while that of the passacaglia is more based on melody, and most often repeated in the bass (though not exclusively, as it may move to different, higher voices).
-These characteristics can be heard in Bach’s Passacaglia (from Passacaglia and fugue in C minor, BWV 582) and Chaconne. (from Violin Partita No 2 in D minor BWV 1004).
-For someone without a musical education, the formula of Bach’s Passacaglia is unavoidably heard, while the one in his Chaconne can be harder to find even knowing its existance (at least, that was my experience).
+These characteristics can be heard in Bach’s Passacaglia (from Passacaglia and fugue in C minor, BWV 582) and Chaconne (from Violin Partita No 2 in D minor BWV 1004).
+For someone without a musical education, the formula of Bach’s Passacaglia is unavoidably heard, while the one in his Chaconne can be harder to find even knowing its existence (at least, that was my experience).

 Listening: When I am laid in Earth from Dido & Aeneas, by Henry Purcell (1659-1695)